Shadow Wars and Black Ops

 Abdullah Najjar 1:04

-So I would love to maybe kick start this conversation on a very, I guess, very light note, and that is, I'd love to ask you about two pictures that I've seen online, where one is is with you wearing a vest, and there's a clock behind you.
-You have a tiny vest.
+Absolutely, so I would love to maybe kick start this conversation on a very, I guess, very light note, and that is, I'd love to ask you about two pictures that I've seen online, where one is is with you wearing a vest, and there's a clock behind you.
+You have a tie and a vest.
 And I'm wondering where that's the first picture what I ask you about.
 And I'm wondering where does it go back to?
 What was the context of that?

 Ric Prado 1:35

 It was actually my oldest son's wedding.
-But the photo came out so well that the when we were publishing the book, that was one of the photos that they said we needed to use the promotion, yeah.
-Mm, hmm.
+But the photo came out so well that the when we were publishing the book, that was one of the photos that they said we needed to use for promotion, yeah.

 Abdullah Najjar 1:49